 Next to that, once the company has gone public and your equity is sellable, it's risky to keep all of that wealth locked up in a single stock.
 Because even though your company has done very well, you never know when circumstances change.

-The frustrating thing about the AMT is that you have to pay it on a profit that only exists on paper.
+The frustrating thing about the AMT is that you have to pay it on gains that only exist on paper.
 You’re not making any real-world money yet just by exercising your options.

 But the silver lining is that in later years, you can get back what you pay in AMT in the form of the AMT credit.